bplmaps/cartinal/guides/critical-intro-to-data/session-2/README.md

 * dive deeper into different types of data
 * introduce projections
-* go over the concept of joining spatial and non-spatial data
+* go over the concept of relating spatial data and attributes ("joining" data)
-* review the different file types you might encounter when making a map
+* review some common file types you might encounter when making a map
-* have a closer look at the LMEC Public Data Portal and learn about metadata.
+* have a closer look at the LMEC Public Data Portal and learn about metadata

 In the last session, we